I’ve always thought about running your own business is a great idea.

 It is possible you’ll make a mistake or mistakes, but eventually, you’ll learn.

-My advice is to practice on some old fabric until you’re sure at what you’re doing!
+My advice is to practice on some old fabric until you’re sure of what you’re doing!

 OK, that’s all for now.
 Catch you up later with some new info!